Ukrainian leaders have 'continuity of government' plan if Zelenskyy is killed: Blinken - 1010 WCSI

 UKRAINE OFFICIALS REPORT ATTACK ON AIRPORT, HUMANITARIAN CORRIDOR FAILS AGAIN: LIVE UPDATES

-Blinken added that Zelenksyy’s leadership since Russia invaded Ukraine on Feb.
-24 is “remarkable.”
+Blinken added that Zelenksyy’s leadership since Russia invaded Ukraine Feb.
+24 has been “remarkable.”

 “The leadership that President Zelensky has shown, the entire government has shown, is remarkable.
 They’ve been the embodiment of these incredibly brave Ukrainian people,” Blinken said.